natesilva/snowflake-promise/README.md

 ---

-The documentation below covers the current stable version of the library.
+The documentation below covers version 4, the current stable version of the library.

 ## Installation